-We are a Boston-based group of writers, editors, and creative professionals with a new vision for how high-quality writing can thrive on the internet.
-We aim to foster a community of creative individuals and organizations dedicated to art, ideas, and making culture thrive.
+We are Boston- and Cambridge-based writers, editors, and creative professionals aiming to foster a community of creative individuals and organizations dedicated to art, ideas, and making culture thrive.

 Combining ‘Pangea’ — the world continent — and ‘gyrus’– the ridges of the cerebral cortex crucial to verbal association, Pangyrus is about connection.